Vinicius-Jose45/REDresize/README.md

 ## 🚀 Overview

-**REDresize** is a web application focused on image resizing and conversion, featuring a command-line interface (CLI) styled theme.
-The entire application operates 100% client-side in the browser using raw HTML, vanilla JavaScript, and Tailwind CSS — ensuring fast processing without uploading your files to any external server.
+**REDresize** is a web application designed to resize and convert images, featuring a visual style inspired by retro-futuristic command-line interfaces (CLI).
+The entire application runs 100% client-side in the browser using raw HTML, vanilla JavaScript, and Tailwind CSS — ensuring fast processing without the need to upload your files to any external server.
 ---

 ## ✨ Features